LannySam/EDA-IN-SQL/README.md

 - What is the total number of cases recorded?
 - What is the percentage of death to population?
 - What is the infection rate in each country compare to population?
-- how is the vaccination rate compared to death and infection rate?
+- How is the vaccination rate compared to death and infection rate?

 ## Data Analysis
 1. The first part of the analysis involve analyzing the number of cases and death accross the continent of Africa.